 Southeast Asia is a region of over 620 million people, with some of the most dynamic economies in the world.
 This course examines contemporary politics in Southeast Asia, with a focus on events since 1970.
 The course begins by reviewing the impact of colonialism and historical trajectories on contemporary politics.
 We then move to focus on the eleven specific countries in the region, tracing key political events, outlining the impact of leaders, reviewing the patterns of political contestation and providing a foundation of the structure of governments.
 In the final part of the course we focus on specific issues and challenges, including the role of leaders, dynamics within political institutions, development, civil society, conflict and human rights, ASEAN, foreign policy and regional security.
 This course provides a valuable foundation for understanding Southeast Asia and is recommended for any student interested in learning about the region.

-Eastern European Politics and Society
+Russian and Eastern European Politics

 This course presents an overview of the main cultural, religious, historical, political and socio-economic developments in the Central and Eastern parts of Europe.
 Topics discussed will include the concept of 'Three Europes', religious identities and cleavages, the legacy of empires and interwar nation-states, the impact of two totalitarian regimes on the region, transition to democracy, relations with NATO, the EU and other countries.